hieudd0899/swp-happy-programming/README.md

 # File and folder structure

-📦repository
+- 📦repository
-┣ 📂.vscode <---- IDE settings
+- ┣ 📂.vscode <---- IDE settings
-┣ 📂packages
+- ┣ 📂packages
-┃ ┣ 📂b2c-admin
+- ┃ ┣ 📂b2c-admin
-┃ ┃ ┣ 📂public
+- ┃ ┃ ┣ 📂public
-┃ ┃ ┣ 📂src
+- ┃ ┃ ┣ 📂src
-┃ ┃ ┃ ┣ 📂actions <--- code for calling server actions
+- ┃ ┃ ┃ ┣ 📂actions <--- code for calling server actions
-┃ ┃ ┃ ┣ 📂app
+- ┃ ┃ ┃ ┣ 📂app
-┃ ┃ ┃ ┃ ┣ 📂<page1> <--- page should only be composite of others components, don't declare the whole layout in a page file ┃ ┃ ┃ ┃ ┗ 📂<page2>
+- ┃ ┃ ┃ ┃ ┣ 📂<page1> <--- page should only be composite of others components, don't declare the whole layout in a page file
+- ┃ ┃ ┃ ┃ ┗ 📂<page2>
-┃ ┃ ┃ ┣ 📂components
+- ┃ ┃ ┃ ┣ 📂components
-┃ ┃ ┃ ┃ ┣ 📂<page1> <--- components (and their associated .module.css file), used only in page1 on the mobile site
+- ┃ ┃ ┃ ┃ ┣ 📂<page1> <--- components (and their associated .module.css file), used only in page1 on the admin site
-┃ ┃ ┃ ┃ ┣ 📂<page2>
+- ┃ ┃ ┃ ┃ ┣ 📂<page2>
-┃ ┃ ┃ ┃ ┗ 📂common <--- components (and their associated .module.css file), used in multiple pages on the mobile site
+- ┃ ┃ ┃ ┃ ┗ 📂common <--- components (and their associated .module.css file), used in multiple pages on the admin site
-┃ ┃ ┃ ┣ 📂hooks
+- ┃ ┃ ┃ ┣ 📂hooks
-┃ ┃ ┃ ┣ 📂hooks <--- React hooks
+- ┃ ┃ ┃ ┣ 📂hooks <--- React hooks
-┃ ┃ ┃ ┣ 📂types <--- style files (css, scss)
+- ┃ ┃ ┃ ┣ 📂types <--- type files
-┃ ┃ ┃ ┗ 📂utils <--- files containing typescript type definition
+- ┃ ┃ ┃ ┗ 📂utils <--- files containing typescript type definition
-┃ ┃ ┗ 📜...
-Development, mobile only configuration files
+- ┃ ┃ ┗ 📜...
+Development, admin only configuration files
-┃ ┣ 📂b2c-client <--- same structure as b2c-admin folder
+- ┃ ┣ 📂b2c-client <--- same structure as b2c-admin folder
-┃ ┗ 📂common <--- same rules and structure as b2c-admin/src folder, but should only contain reusable elements for both PC and Mobile sites
+- ┃ ┗ 📂common <--- same rules and structure as b2c-admin/src folder, but should only contain reusable elements for all sites
-┗ 📜 ...
+- ┗ 📜 ...
 Development configuration files (ESLint, Prettier, ...)